 Head back along Houston Street as far as West Broadway and then follow that south to North Moore Street (1.4 miles) until you reach a familiar-looking fire station.
 FDNY’s Hook and Ladder 8 has been a working firehouse for more than a century, but it was also the base for the Ghostbusters.
 Well the outside of the building was at least – a lot of the interiors were shot in the studio in LA.
 But the Ghostbusters logo from the film still hangs on the wall inside the station, and there was even a Lego version of the firehouse to tie in with the film.

-From the fire station it’s just a few minutes down Varick Street to Franklin Street subway – or you’re surrounded by Tribeca’s bars and restaurants if you want to end your film tour in style!
+From the fire station it’s a few minutes from Varick Street to Franklin Street subway – or you’re surrounded by Tribeca’s bars and restaurants to end your New York film locations tour in style!

 This post is brought to you in association with Travel Republic and contains affiliate links, where I get a small commission at no extra cost to you, thanks.